 Your major structure

-- Three level 1 compulsory subjects (usually at first year)
+- Three level 1 compulsory subjects

-- 25 points (usually two subjects) of level 2 compulsory subjects
+- Two level 2 compulsory subjects

-- 25 points (usually two subjects) of level 3 elective subjects
+- Two level 3 elective subjects

-Bachelor of Commerce
+Bachelor of Commerce students

 If you are following the specialist path for those who are strong in maths, first and second years include calculus and statistics.

-Some of our students use breadth to explore creative interests or topics they have always been curious about.
-Others used breadth to improve their career prospects by complementing their major with a language, communication skills or business expertise.
+Use breadth to explore creative interests or topics you have always been curious about; or complement your economics major and career development with a language, communication skills or technological expertise.